WayneGombera/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 ## Conclusion

-The experimental value of $$ g = 9.61 \pm 0.08 \, \text{m/s}^2 $$ is reasonably close to the standard value, demonstrating the validity of using a simple pendulum for estimating gravitational acceleration.
+The experimental value of g  is reasonably close to the standard value, demonstrating the validity of using a simple pendulum for estimating gravitational acceleration.
 This experiment also highlights the importance of uncertainty analysis in experimental physics.